whatisAI/whatisAI.github.io/_posts/2025-10-20-IntroAgents.md

 ### Traces: tool calls throughout the demo conversation
+Going back to the demo, we can see in the logs what is happening at each user request.

-Going back to my first request, "I want to go somwehere for Christmas for under 350 euros", I can see in the logs that the first tool that is called is:
+For my first request, *"I want to go somwehere for Christmas for under 350 euros"*, I can see in the logs that the first tool that is called is:

 ```
 get_destinations_with_flight_price_limit({